 Over the centuries, we have tried to shape the sheep according to our needs.
 Foremost to preserve its wool in order to avoid seasonal moulting but also to have them grow an undercoat (wool) as opposed to hair (jar) to suit our preferences in terms of length and finesse and to have a new type of meat.
 There are 4 types of sheep: Merinos, known for their wool, country sheep, meat sheep and dairy ewes.

 Sheep shearing is essential for the animal's well-being.
-It must be done at least once a year, namely in spring, to remove the crotty parts that are sources of infection and to prevent parasites such as flies or ticks from latching on to their skin.
+It must be done at least once a year, namely in spring, to prevent parasites such as flies or ticks from latching on to their skin.
 Wool is also an excellent insulator and prevents sweat from evaporating and must therefore be removed in order to prevent the sheep getting a heat stroke.
-But what can we do with the surplus of wool left behind by sheep bred for mutton – mutton is purchased less and less by European consumers?
-Rarely do we sell it, give it away or burn it… what a shame!
+But what can we do with the surplus of wool left behind by sheep bred for their meat – which is purchased less and less by European consumers?
+It is often given away or burnt … what a shame!

 The best breed for wool: The Merino – a question of terrain and fine measurement.

-If most of the wool we buy in Europe comes from Merinos in Australia (where there are only 4 breeds of sheep), China or New Zealand, it is certainly because its finesse.
-However, that wool is produced from genetic crossbreeding and designed foremost to supply the textile industry.
+If most of the wool we buy in Europe comes from Merinos in Australia (where there are only 4 breeds of sheep), China or New Zealand, it is certainly because of its finesse.
+However, it is produced from genetic crossbreeding and designed foremost to supply the textile industry.

-However, there are Merinos in Europe that provide excellent quality wool in small quantities.
+But there are still Merinos in Europe that provide excellent quality wool in small quantities.
 For instance, a Merinos d' Arles in France, a cross between a local breed and a Merino bred in Provence-_Alpes-Côte d' Azur_, Isère, Drôme, Corsica or Pyrénées-Atlantiques among other places, produces the equivalent of 9,000 km of fibre every year.
-To name another example, the Mérinos de Rambouillet, a prototype of wool sheep that has been raised in a reasoned consanguinity at the Bergerie nationale de Rambouillet since 1786, produces fine wool.
+To name another example, the Mérinos de Rambouillet, a prototype of wool sheep that has been bred in moderate consanguinity at the Bergerie nationale de Rambouillet since 1786, produces fine wool.
 During the 19th and 20th centuries, the Mérinos de Rambouillet helped improve the wool properties of various breeds of sheep in France and elsewhere in the world.

 In the United Kingdom, wool is produced mainly in Yorkshire and comes from various merino crosses, a large part of which come from France.
 Despite a 56% drop since 1990, the local market for English wool continues to flourish with 30 million kilos sold per year.
 Still, it only accounts for 4% of all the fibres used in the UK.